CottageLabs/willow/README.md

 $ git submodule update --init --recursive
 ```

-7. Create three environmental variable files: `.env`, `.env.production` and `.env.development`,  to set the postgres database username and password and also other keys.
-You can use the `example.env`, `example.env.production` and `example.env.development` files as templates:
+7. Create four environmental variable files: `.env`, `.env.production`, `.env.development` and `.env.willow.hosting`,  to set the postgres database username and password and also other keys.
+You can use the `example.env`, `example.env.production`, `example.env.development` and `example.env.willow.hosting` files as templates:

 __example .env file__
 ```bash